stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 The Vulkan API (and many other native libraries) make extensive use of _by-reference_ types to return data, with the actual return value of the method generally representing an error code.
 For example `vkCreateInstance` returns the `handle` of the newly created instance via a JNA `PointerByReference` type.

-Mercifully this approach is virtually unknown in Java but it does pose an awkward problem when we come to testing - the usual Java unit-testing frameworks (JUnit, Mockito) are designed around the return value of a method generally being the important part and any error conditions modelled by exceptions.
+Mercifully this approach is virtually unknown in Java but it does pose an awkward problem when we come to testing: the usual Java unit-testing frameworks (JUnit, Mockito) are designed around the return value of a method generally being the important part and any error conditions modelled by exceptions.

 If a `PointerByReference` is created in the test it will be a different instance to one created in the `build` method itself, it would be difficult to determine whether the test was legitimately successful or only passed by luck.